Rogue & Gambit

-Rogue & Gambit is a five-issue comic book limited series published by Marvel Comics between January and May 2018.
-Created by writer Kelly Thompson and artist Pere Perez, it starred the popular X-Men characters Rogue and Gambit who reignite their relationship while investigating the disappearance of mutants at a vacation resort.
-The series received generally positive reviews from comic critics.
+Rogue & Gambit is an American comic book limited series published by Marvel Comics in two volumes.
+The first volume, created by writer Kelly Thompson and artist Pere Pérez, a five issues released from January to May 2018.
+In this series, Rogue and Gambit reignite their relationship while investigating the mysterious disappearance of mutants at a vacation resort.
+This volume draws inspiration from the 90s X-Men comics, particularly in its portrayal of the characters' failed dates.

+It was announced at New York Comic Con in October 2017, marking the first miniseries featuring the couple together, despite their previous individual stories.
+The first issue was released on January 3, 2018.
+Later, X-Men Gold #30, also written by Thompson, showcased the marriage of Rogue and Gambit, leading to the spin-off series Mr. & Mrs. X.

+The second volume, released between May and September 2023, is written by Stephanie Phillips and illustrated by Carlos Gómez.
+This installment follows Rogue and Gambit as they navigate their complex relationship amid challenges on Krakoa, with Destiny foreseeing a threat that requires Rogue's help, ultimately putting their love and duties to the test.

 Publication history

 Rogue and Gambit are one of the most popular couples in the X-Men franchise.
 Their relationship started in 1990, shortly after Gambit was introduced in comic books, and was a strong aspect of the X-Men TV series.
 Both characters come from the Southern United States and speak in over-the-top accents and slang.

 The series was first announced in October 2017 at the New York Comic Con.
 Although both characters had previously been featured in self-titled comic series individually, this is the first miniseries starring them together.
 The five-issue limited series was written by Kelly Thompson with art by Pere Perez and covers by Kris Anka.
 Thompson considers herself a "little bit of an expert" on Rogue and Gambit and relied on editor Darren Shan to tell her when her writing was too steep in old continuity for newer readers to follow.
 Her primary influence for the series came from issues 4, 8, and 45 of the 1990s comic book X-Men showing failed dates between the characters.

 The first issue was released on January 3, 2018.
 Comic shops ordered about 38,600 copies.
 By issue 3, orders had fallen to about 18,500.
 In a pre-release interview, Thompson hoped sales and fan response would be strong enough to warrant an ongoing series starring the characters.
 A softcover collection of the series is scheduled for release in June 2018 with the subtitle "Ring of Fire".

 X-Men Gold #30, also by Thompson, was released some months later.
 It was advertised as a comic featuring the marriage of Kitty Pryde and Colossus, but it featured the marriage of Rogue and Gambit instead.
 This led to a new comic book starred by the duo, Mr. & Mrs. X.